 “We were facing the usual problems of backlog and getting items back on the shelf quickly.
 Our staff was experiencing repetitive strain issues and we could never be without extra staff because of the volume of materials we had.
 We’re not funded by the number of books we check out, so we were victims of our own success in a way,” says Gina Thayer-Coleman, JCPL Circulation Services Manager.

 Though Johnson City knew they’d eventually want to convert to RFID, the timing just wasn’t right.
 Industry standards were in flux and the RFID tags, a dollar a piece at that time, were cost prohibitive.
 Nevertheless, the library began to put the wheels in motion, beginning the process of filing a capital request with theCity of Johnson City.

 Education and buy-in is everything

-Furthermore, the library realized that its role in the community, and the way it was being called on to serve the public, was rapidly changing.
-To meet those new demands, JCPL recognized that they would have to change as well.
+Furthermore, the library realised that its role in the community, and the way it was being called on to serve the public, was rapidly changing.
+To meet those new demands, JCPL recognised that they would have to change as well.